 Income is anything your loved one has received during a calendar month that can be used to meet his or her needs for food or shelter.
 Income includes not only cash, but in-kind income, such as food or shelter.
 “Countable” income is the amount left after any applicable exclusions are considered.
 The Social Security Administration has an explanation of possible exclusions.

 Whether possible benefits may include Supplemental Security Income, Social Security Disability, Medicare or Medicaid, a special needs trust needs to be drafted with the different eligibility requirements and benefit limitations in mind.

-If you have questions regarding Social Security Income, Special Needs Trusts, or any other special needs planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Social Security Income, Special Needs Trusts, or any other special needs planning issues, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.